 This lemon berry mascarpone cake has 3 layers of light and delicate lemon cake filled with fresh mixed berries and frosted with fluffy, creamy mascarpone buttercream.
 It's elegant, easy to make, and bursting with citrus and berry flavor.

-If you've made my lemon bar cookies or lemon mug cake, you know I'm a big fan of lemon desserts.
+If you've made my lemon bar cookies, lemon crumb cake, lemon poppy seed cookies, or lemon mug cake, you know I'm a big fan of lemon desserts.
 This lemon berry mascarpone cake is no exception!

 This gorgeous cake combines tangy lemon with sweet, juicy mixed berries.
-It has 3 layers of moist and fluffy sponge cake (thanks to the reverse creaming method) layered with creamy, velvety mascarpone cheese frosting.
+It has 3 layers of moist and fluffy lemon cake layered with velvety mascarpone frosting.

-This cake isn't just a treat for your taste buds- it's a feast for the eyes too!
 The burst of color and freshness from the berries makes this cake the star of the show at any gathering or celebration.
-Everyone will be so impressed when you present this beautiful cake as the centerpiece of your dessert table!

 Jump to: